tofuSwag/backend/readme.md

 - We made a cross platform application (iOS may have _some_ glitches).
 - It has 3 tabs: Repercussions, Ammends, You
 - Repercussions: lists all the problems across 7 spheres (listed below).
-Each problem links to a options to solve the problem, namely by either donating or volunteering at an organisation for the respective problem:
+Each problem links to options to solve the problem, namely by either donating or volunteering at an organisation for the respective problem:
   - Pollution
   - Deforestation
   - Food Waste